Parallel Painting

 Every kitchen — whether you called asking about "cabinet painting" or "cabinet refinishing" — goes through the same professional process:

-Italian Renner 2K Polyurethane
+Italian 2K Polyurethane

 A two-component catalyzed system imported from Italy.
 When the base and hardener are mixed, they chemically cross-link into a thermoset polymer — a finish that cannot be softened by heat, moisture, or household chemicals.